ankitpetjay1/literate-system/Data Engienering/#01_DataEnggGCP_DataLakes&Warehouses.md

 A **Data Lake** brings data together from across the enterprise into a single location.
 Eg: Data coming from RDB or Spreadsheet and stored in Data Lake.

-One option is to store all raw data in a Cloud Storage Bucket.
+As a Data Engineer it is common to use Cloud Storage bucket to store your Raw data files such as CSV, JSON or avro.

+The data stored here can then directly be queries from BigQuery as a Data Warehouse.

 <br>